-Students with learning disabilities are more likely to have low academic achievement, despite recent advances in curriculum design, assessments to inform instructional decisions, and research-based intervention strategies.
-To better serve these students — and to avoid unnecessary referrals for special education services — researchers and practitioners have designed interventions to identify specific learning disabilities earlier and to improve the achievement of struggling learners without referring them to special education.
-One such model is Response to Intervention, or RtI.
+Students with learning difficulties are more likely to demonstrate low academic achievement despite recent advances in curriculum design, assessments to inform instructional decisions, and research-based intervention strategies.
+To better serve these students — and to avoid unnecessary referrals for special education services — researchers and practitioners have designed a system of interventions to identify specific learning disabilities earlier and to improve the achievement of struggling learners without referring them to special education.
+One such framework is Response to Intervention, or RtI.

 The RtI approach has the potential to:

-- improve instruction for all struggling students by identifying learning problems early and informing instructional decisions regarding the type, intensity, and duration of interventions to address them;
+- inform instructional decisions for all students regarding the type, intensity, and duration of interventions to address learning challenges with regular use of data;

-- inform the evaluation of students for specific learning disabilities by assessing their responses to research-based interventions; and
+- inform the evaluation of students with specific learning disabilities by assessing their responses to research-based interventions; and

 - affect the representation of students from culturally and linguistically diverse backgrounds in some disability categories by identifying and intervening early with students who have achievement deficits.